andrewbaxter/genemichaels/crates/aargvark/readme.md

 Why this and not Clap?

 - It has a super-simple interface (just `#[derive(Aargvark)]` on any enum/structure)
-- This parses more complex data types, like vectors of sub-structures, or enums
+- This parses more complex data types, like vectors of sub-structures or enums
 - It's more consistent

 Why not this?